IE-bank-team/ie-bank-infrastructure/modules/document-db/database-account/gremlin-database/graph/README.md

 ### Parameter: `partitionKeyPaths`

-List of paths using which data within the container can be partitiunod.
+List of paths using which data within the container can be partitioned.

 - Required: No
 - Type: array